scionproto/scion/doc/BeaconService.md

 The beacon server (BS) does path exploration and registration in the scion network.
 It sends out path construction beacons (PCBs) to all neighboring core and child interfaces.
-The BS periodically selects a set of PCBs to propagate and and a set of PCBs to register at a path server.
-The sets of PCBs to propagate or register are selected according to an AS level policy.
+The BS periodically selects a set of PCBs to propagate and a set of PCBs to register at a path server.
+The sets of PCBs to propagate or register are selected according to an AS-level policy.

-Additionally the BS is also responsible to determine the state of all interfaces in the AS.
-For this each BS pings the neighbouring AS' BS over each interface.
-If a ping isn't received for a certain amount of time on an interface, the BS will assume the interface is down and sends a revocation to all BRs in the AS, to the local PS and to all core PSes.
+Additionally, the BS is also responsible for determining the state of all interfaces in the AS.
+For this, each BS pings the neighboring AS' BS over each interface.
+If a ping isn't received for a certain amount of time on an interface, the BS assumes the interface is down and sends a revocation to all border routers (BRs) in the AS, to the local [path server (PS)](PathService.md), and to all core PSes.

 ## General Structure

 The BS is structured similar to the existing go infra services.
 It reuses the existing building blocks for go services:

-* go/lib/env: Is used for configuration and setup of the service
+* [go/lib/env](../go/lib/env): Is used for configuration and setup of the service.
-* go/lib/infra/modules/trust: Is used for TRCs and other crypto material
+* [go/lib/infra/modules/trust](../go/lib/infra/modules/trust): Is used for TRCs and other crypto material.
-* go/lib/infra: Is used for the messenger to send and receive messages.
+* [go/lib/infra](../go/lib/infra): Is used for the messenger to send and receive messages.
-* go/lib/periodic: Is used for periodic tasks.
+* [go/lib/periodic](../go/lib/periodic): Is used for periodic tasks.
-* etc ...
+* etc. ...

-The main parts of the BS are:
+The main parts of the BS are

-* **handlers** to handle incoming PCBs, Revocations and interface state keeping
+* **handlers** to handle incoming PCBs, revocations, and interface state keeping,
 * **periodic tasks** for PCB propagation, segment registration, interface keepalive and revocation,
 * **beacon storage**.

 Each part is described in a separate chapter below.
-These parts can be grouped together into two subjects.
-Beaconing and Interface state keeping.
+These parts can be grouped together into two
+subjects: *beaconing* and *interface state keeping*.

-The Beaconing part takes care of handling beacons and registering them.
+The beaconing part takes care of handling beacons and registering them.
 The following diagram shows an overview of the components related to beaconing and their dependency relation.

 ![beaconing parts overview](fig/beacon_srv/beaconing_overview.png).

-The interface state keeping part takes care of IfId state of the AS and issuing revocations as needed.
+The interface-state-keeping part takes care of IfId state of the AS and issuing revocations as needed.
 The diagram shows an overview of the components related to IfId state and their dependency relation.